-It’s tempting to blame the mess on lazy developers, and they are without doubt at fault for enjoying the advantages of the Web without respecting its core principles of cross-browser compatibility.
+It’s tempting to blame the mess on lazy developers, and they are without doubt at fault for enjoying the advantages of the Web without respecting its core principle of cross-browser compatibility.
 But some of the blame lies with WebKit developers, and (to a lesser extent) with the CSS Working Group for blessing vendor prefixes (though of course, browser makers just did this sort of crap anyway: scrollbar-face-color lurked around for years in IE without a prefix).

 But, as managers around the world like to say when laying staff off because of bad management decisions, “we are where we are”.
 Legacy -webkit- prefixes hide in the dim recesses of sites used every day, and users deserve good experiences.

-W3C Web Payments Activity Update – “we believe that we have now the critical mass… We will now start the formal W3C process”.
+- W3C Web Payments Activity Update – “we believe that we have now the critical mass… We will now start the formal W3C process”.
 If I were worked for a bank, I’d be watching this; better to be disrupted by the web and be a big, incumbent player with a hand in guiding it all.